ottorinobruni/WebApiDemo/README.md

 ## Project Description

 WebApiDemo showcases the development of a RESTful API using ASP.NET Core minimal APIs.
-The repository includes projects like `WebApiDemo.Models` and `WebApiDemo`, illustrating the implementation of CRUD operations for managing user data.
+The repository includes project `WebApiDemo`, illustrating the implementation of CRUD operations for managing user data.

 ## How to Use